 The Performance Factor

 As it does all heavy-lifting in advance, queries are light-weight and served immediately.
-Since the cubes are fully materialized, they deliver consistent performance even for the most complex queries.
+Since the models are fully materialized, they deliver consistent performance even for the most complex queries.
 Besides this, in case you need to reduce response times even further, all you need to do is increase your querying capacity by adding query engines.
 Kyvos also offers the segmentation feature that helps you to dedicate resources for mission-critical functions and users.

 Conclusion